How to analyze material flows using process mining techniques

 Enter Axon

 Axon also uses transaction logs for process mining, however it does so from the material ID perspective.
-As Van der Aalst calls it, Axon performs object-centric process mining.
+Axon performs what Van der Aalst calls object-centric process mining.
 In addition, Axon uses key master data, usually stored in ERP systems, to perform the process mining across processes.
-More importantly, Axon uses fuzzy matching to link material flows across master data record and transaction systems such as ERP, MES, WMS, LIMS and other core enterprise transaction systems.
-This first step of data association is very important because Axon links the data across the core systems and develops a graph model of the associations.
+More importantly, Axon uses fuzzy matching to link material flows across master data records and transaction systems such as ERP, MES, WMS, LIMS and other core enterprise transaction systems.
+This first step of data association is very important, as Axon links the data across the core systems and develops a graph model of the associations.

-Once the data is associated, end-to-end product flows can be determined by following the materials through material ID changes and ‘anonymous’ inventory locations.
+Once the data is associated, you can follow the materials through material ID changes and “anonymous” inventory locations to determine end-to-end product flows.

-Now we can start the analysis that is more familiar to people who have used process mining before, which Axon calls supply chain contextualization, and is the discovery of different flow variants, frequency of use, lead times and other performance characteristics.
-Notice the very familiar variant analysis visualization, with associated “happy flows” and the ability to select the flows/variants to be analyzed and the proportion of the total represented by the selected flows/variants.
+Now we can start the analysis that is more familiar to people who have used process mining before.
+Axon calls this supply chain contextualization.
+It’s the discovery of different flow variants, frequency of use, lead times and other performance characteristics.
+Notice the very familiar variant analysis visualization.
+You have the ability to see associated “happy flows” and select the flows/variants you want analyzed.
+You can also see proportion of the total represented by the selected flows/variants.

 As with standard process mining tools, Axon can perform an in-depth analysis of the past performance of your supply chain to identify key areas of value leakage.
-Axon can also be used to feed better and dynamic planning parameters to deterministic planning tools such as OMP, SAP IBP, Blue Yonder and Kinaxis.
+You can also use Axon to feed better and dynamic planning parameters to deterministic planning tools such as OMP, SAP IBP, Blue Yonder and Kinaxis.

 Putting this all together allows Axon to generate the very familiar value stream map below.
-Please note that the VSM below was generated across five different systems, with all the data association issues related to part number changes, unit of measure changes, time zone changes, etc. Notice also that, unlike traditional VSMs, Axon also provides the variability represented by the thin cyan vertical line (range) and blue bar (95% CI).
+The VSM below was generated across five different systems, with all the data association issues related to part number changes, unit of measure changes, time zone changes, etc. Notice also that, unlike traditional VSMs, Axon also provides the variability represented by the thin cyan vertical line (range) and blue bar (95% CI).
+You can learn more about value stream mapping in a recent blog by Axon Portfolio Manager Siem Jaspers.

 Not surprisingly, the VSM generated by Axon is consistent with the standard VSM maps in that the total waiting time far exceeds the total processing time.
 As mentioned above, Axon also provides an analysis of the variability.
 As we know from Lean/SixSigma principles, variability is a major cause of value leakage.
 Knowing where your material flow is most variable and putting activities in place to reduce the variability is a great boost to productivity.